 Yes.
 We all are.
 Fear is and incubator for excuses meant to paralyze us from doing anything.
 Excuses are assassins and they use poison darts.
 Some darts kill our dreams fast, some slow, and some paralyze us into status quo.

-and a host of other things we know we should do, but don’t because we are afraid of the backlash from parents, kids, bosses, etc..
+and a host of other things you know you should do, but don’t because you are afraid of the backlash from parents, kids, bosses, etc..
 This is completely understandable.

 Maybe because you’ve moved to a new church hundreds or thousands of miles from where you lived and you are now on a path where the fear of failure makes you throw up in your mouth a little.
 That’s ok, but the one thing you cannot afford to do is nothing.

 So, how do you kill the fear of change before it kills you or worse, puts you in a spiritual coma?